camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 }
 ```

-#### 3. Verify partitions has been moved to the remaining brokers
+### 3. (Optional) Verify partitions have been moved to the remaining brokers

-This step is not strictly necessary.
-But it is useful when you are testing to see that scaling has worked as expected.
+This step is optional, but it is useful when you are testing to see if scaling worked as expected.

-Run the following command to see the current status of the cluster.
+Run the following command to see the current status of the cluster:

 ```
 zbctl --insecure status
 ```

-The response would show that the partitions are moved away from broker `3`, `4` and `5`.
+The response would show that the partitions are moved away from brokers `3`, `4`, and `5`:

 ```
 Cluster size: 3